Russian for Russians

 For students who speak Russian but have difficulty reading and writing or cannot read and write.
 The course uses materials specifically designed for these learners.

-Literacy in Russian.
-(4-4-4) Lecture, three hours.
-Course 100A or Russian placement test is enforced requisite to 100B; course 100B or Russian placement test is enforced requisite to 100C.
-For students who speak Russian but have difficulty reading and writing.
-Focus on improving reading and writing skills, increasing vocabulary, and developing speaking skills required for academic discourse.
-P/NP or letter grading.
+Literacy in Russian is designed for students who speak Russian but have difficulty reading and writing (i.e. heritage speakers).
+The course focuses on improving reading and writing skills, increasing vocabulary, and developing speaking skills required for academic discourse.

-This course is designed to meet the needs of students who can speak, read, and write in Russian, and who have reached a high level of language proficiency.
-It is open both to students who have learned Russian through classroom instruction, and to those who speak Russian at home.
+These courses are designed to meet the needs of students who can speak, read, and write in Russian, and who have reached a high level of language proficiency.
+They’re open both to students who have learned Russian through classroom instruction, and to those who speak Russian at home.
 The courses aim to develop or maintain your academic-level writing, reading, and speaking skills.